Cable Crane Systems Guide: Basics, Overview, and Essential Knowledge

 What is the difference between a cable crane and a tower crane?

-Where are cable crane systems commonly used?
+Where are cable crane systems used?

 Are cable crane systems safe?